hyperledger/fabric-chaincode-node/CONTRIBUTING.md

 ## Using the repo

-* Clone the repo, and ensure you are using nove v10, and have rush installed
+* Clone the repo, and ensure you are using node v10, and have rush installed
 * `rush update` is needed to ensure everything is correctly linked and updated.

 At this point the repo is fully ready for use and running tests, etc. A full sequence of build-test that is equivalent to the CI pipeline is